duuyguyiilmaz/CSE-DATA-STRUCTURES/README.md

 time (O(n)).
 SortedLinkedPQ is a linked-list-based implementation that maintains elements in sorted order, allowing min and removeMin operations to run in constant time (O(1)), with insertion taking linear time (O(n)).
+---------------- Lab10 – AVL TREE IMPLEMENTATION ----------------
+This lab focuses on implementing a Binary Search Tree (BST) and an AVL Tree in Java.
+The BST provides basic operations such as insertion, deletion, and search using recursive methods.
+The AVL Tree extends the BST by maintaining balance after insert and remove operations through height updates and rotations, ensuring that the tree height remains logarithmic and all operations run efficiently.